 Twenty-five perfect (25%) of full-time employees admit they’ve previously sought medical treatment for aches and pains caused by their work environment.
 2

 Healthy Office furniture offers promising benefits when it comes to reducing aches and pains associated with work.
+Not only that, but comfortable Office Furniture has been known to have a positive effect on productivity and workflow.
 A Stanford University back pain study found that sit-stand desk users were 78% more likely to report a pain-free day than those who used regular workstations.3

 Employees overwhelmingly adopted the use of these workstations and they were rated as “highly popular” with 96% of participants.4